 - Mix flour through nutmeg (dry ingredients) until combined.

 - In a separate bowl, combine applesauce, coconut oil, milk, and vanilla.
-Microwave the mixture 10-20 seconds or as needed to melt the coconut oil.
-(The coconut oil will harden if the other ingredients are cold.)
-Allow mixture to cool to room temperature.
+(If the coconut oil hardens when combined with cold ingredients, microwave the mixture 10-20 seconds or as needed to melt the coconut oil, and stir.)

-- Incorporate beaten egg whites into liquid ingredients.
-Add in dry ingredients and stir to combine.
-Fold in any additional mix-ins (such as chocolate chips), if desired.
+- Add any additional mix-ins (such as chocolate chips), if desired.

-- Top with maple almond butter sauce (recipe above) and chocolate chips (instead of mixing them in the batter), or any combination of nut butter, fruit compote, maple syrup, etc.
+- Top with maple almond butter sauce (recipe above) and chocolate chips, or any combination of nut butter, fruit compote, maple syrup, etc.

 - *scant 3/4 cup (although I recommend using a scale for the best results)

-- **Equivalent to ~4 tsp sugar of choice
+- **Or any equivalent to ~3-4 tsp sugar

 - This recipe is loosely adapted from several sites I love, including Well Plated and Chocolate-Covered Katie.